remotion-dev/remotion/packages/docs/docs/paths/warp-path.md

 By default the threshold is the 1% width or height of the [bounding box](/docs/paths/get-bounding-box) of the path, whichever is bigger.
 In other terms, it is `Math.max(width, height) * 0.01`.

+## Credits

+This function is based on the [WarpJS](https://benjamminf.github.io/warpjs/) library and has been converted to use TypeScript and a pure functional programming API.

 ## See also

 - [`@remotion/paths`](/docs/paths)